 Report of the NACD Blue Ribbon Commission on Board-Shareholder Communications

 Few priorities are more urgent for boards today than communications with their shareholders.
 The need for engagement, however, is not a recent addition to leading governance issues.
 NACD has worked for better communications between directors and investors since its foundation.
-In fact, the first issue of the association’s newsletter (in December 1977), foresaw more shareholder involvement in director nominations and emphasized the need for board “self-regulation” in order to maintain good shareholder relations.
+The first issue of the association’s newsletter (in December 1977), foresaw more shareholder involvement in director nominations and emphasized the need for board “self-regulation” to maintain good shareholder relations.

 This 2014 edition of this report reissues that guidance in light of a new era for board-shareholder communications — one setting common priorities.

-This new edition includes a thorough revision of all supporting resources appearing in the endnotes and appendices as well as a “refreshing” of the language of the report where needed.
+This new edition includes a thorough revision of all supporting resources appearing in the endnotes and appendices as well as “refreshing” the language of the report.
 Readers will encounter references to the latest empirical studies, legal analyses, and corporate templates as well.